maxdesalle/website/content/posts/privacy-how-to-get-off-the-radar-with-ease.md

 - [**StartPage**](https://startpage.com): StartPage is a privacy-focused search engine based in the Netherlands using Google's search results.
 You get quality search results, while keeping your privacy.

-If you don't like StartPage feel free to take a look at DuckDuckGo, SearX and Whoogle Search (selfhosting required).
+If you don't like StartPage feel free to take a look at [DuckDuckGo](https://duckduckgo.com), [SearX](https://searx.me/) and [Whoogle Search](https://github.com/benbusby/whoogle-search) (selfhosting / use of public instances required for the latter two).

 ### Extensions